 State Farm vs Amica: discounts

-Both State Farm and Amica offer a generous amount of discounts.
-You will find savings opportunities with both by bundling, adding multiple vehicles, being a good student and taking part in defensive driving training.
-Each carrier offers other discounts too, including:
+Both State Farm and Amica offer a generous amount of car insurance discounts.
+Savings opportunities include bundling, adding multiple vehicles, being a good student and taking part in defensive driving training.
+Each carrier offers other discounts too, although bear in mind that discount availability will vary by state.

-- Safety equipment — If your vehicle is equipped with airbags, anti-lock brakes or an anti-theft system, then you may be eligible for a safety equipment discount.
-The discount is taken off the premiums for optional medical payments coverage.
+- Safety equipment: If your vehicle is equipped with airbags, anti-lock brakes or an anti-theft system, then you may be eligible for a safety equipment discount.

-- Accident-free — If you remain accident-free for three years, you may be rewarded with lower premiums.
-The discount is based on at least three consecutive years of being accident-free.
+- Accident-free: If you remain accident-free for a certain number of years, you may be rewarded with lower premiums.

 State Farm vs Amica: online and mobile experience comparison